shakibamoshiri/badge-for-git/README.md

  - diversity (= about 20 styles)
  - speed (= fast and straightforward SVG generation) try `badge 1..20 "bfg:bfg"`
  - simplicity (= based on [constant-width font](https://en.wikipedia.org/wiki/Monospaced_font), so no `<scale>`, `<transform>`, `<textLength>`, `<rotate>` )
- - `0%` mouse requirement (I dislike using mouse)
+ - `0%` mouse requirement
  - auto-copy source-code to your clipboard
  - log everything to console (for developers)
  - unlimited/flexible suffix repetition (regular or empty)
  - unlimited/flexible change-size
  - unrestricted background/foreground-color
  - prefix/suffix separation for make it even more beautiful
- - unlimited new ideas (you can create your own style just by adding a single function)
+ - unlimited new ideas (you can create your own style just by adding a single function in `JS`)

 <br>
 <h3>Why is that?</h3>